 If a company pays tax before the due date, it receives credit interest on amounts paid early.
 Any interest received is chargeable to corporation tax.

 If a close company makes a loan to a participator (for example most shareholders in unquoted companies), the company must make a payment to HMRC if the loan is not repaid within nine months of the end of the accounting period.
 The amount of the tax is 32.5% of the loan for loans made or benefits conferred.
 This is increased to 33.75% from April 2022.

 Further rules prevent the avoidance of the charge by repaying the loan before the nine month date and then effectively withdrawing the same money shortly afterwards.

 A ‘30 day rule’ applies if at least £5,000 is repaid to the company and within 30 days new loans or advances of at least £5,000 are made to the shareholder.
 The old loan is effectively treated as if it has not been repaid.
 A further rule stops the tax charge being avoided by waiting 31 days before the company advances further funds to the shareholder.
 This is a complex area so please do get in touch if this is an issue for you and your company.

 This tax is included within the CTSA system and the company must report loans outstanding to participators in the tax return.

 How we can help

-If your company in the Warwickshire area do not hesitate to contact us at Select Accountants Ltd if you require any further information about Corporation Tax Self Assessment.
+If your company in the Leicestershire area do not hesitate to contact us at Select Accountants Ltd if you require any further information about Corporation Tax Self Assessment.